 The Mekong Express van dropped us off at the Battambang office.
 As soon as we hopped off the van, the taxi mafia engulfed us.
 We fought our way through the scurry of men eagerly trying to sway us to use their tuk-tuk services.
-Luckily we had organised a pick-up tuk-tuk service with our hostel and we found our guy waiting calmly behind the whirlwind of tuk-tuk drivers.
+Luckily we had organized a pick-up tuk-tuk service with our hostel and we found our guy waiting calmly behind the whirlwind of tuk-tuk drivers.
 We loaded up our bags onto his tuk-tuk and set off on a journey that lasted roughly 3 minutes.
 We could have walked to our hostel but in the midday Battambang heat, a tuk-tuk was more than convenient.

 We arrived at our hostel, Lucky Hostel.
 We booked a private room for 2 nights for just $12 a night – a pretty banging deal in our opinion.
 The only downside was that our room had only 1 window which looked out into the passageway.
 But it was clean and it had A/C so for $12 a night, we considered it a win.

 After dropping our bags off at the hostel, we decided to get out and explore Battambang.
 First order of business was lunch and coffee.
 We did a quick search and headed over to Nary Kitchen.
 The food was fantastic and even came with a free soda or can of beer per main course order.
 We ordered a beef Lok-Lak and yellow curry with pork.
 The yellow curry with pork was the definite winner.